Chiral phase transition and spin alignment of vector mesons with chiral imbalance in a rotating QCD medium: Introduction

 \section{Introduction}

 Rotation exists in various physical systems in nature.
 For example, astrophysical objects like neutron stars, which are composed of dense QCD matter, can rotate rapidly~\cite{Watts:2016uzu,Grenier:2015pya}.
-The QCD matter produced in noncentral heavy ion collisions has a finite angular momentum of $10^{4}-10^{5}\hbar$, with a local angular velocity in the range of $0.01-0.1$ GeV~\cite{Wang:2024szr,Wang:2024rim,Huang:2011ru,Becattini:2007sr,Csernai:2013bqa,Deng:2016gyh,Jiang:2016woz},which affects the spin and orbital angular momentum of quarks and gluons~\cite{Becattini:2015ska,Shi:2017wpk,Pang:2016igs,STAR:2017ckg,Becattini:2016gvu,Xia:2018tes}.
-This provides a unique opportunity to study the vacuum structure of quantum chromodynamics (QCD) at hadron scales in a rotating background and the strong interaction matter.
-The spin-orbit coupling in Quantum Chromodynamics (QCD) may lead to many interesting phenomena.
-Liang and Wang predicted the global spin polarization of final state hyperons~\cite{Liang:2004ph} and vector meson spin alignment~\cite{Liang:2004xn} in 2005, which was later confirmed by heavy ion collision experiments~\cite{STAR:2017ckg,STAR:2022fan}.
+The QCD matter produced in noncentral heavy-ion collisions has a finite angular momentum of $10^{4}$-$10^{5}\hbar$, with a local angular velocity in the range of 0.01-0.1 GeV~\cite{Wang:2024szr,Wang:2024rim,Huang:2011ru,Becattini:2007sr,Csernai:2013bqa,Deng:2016gyh,Jiang:2016woz},which affects the spin and orbital angular momentum of quarks and gluons~\cite{Becattini:2015ska,Shi:2017wpk,Pang:2016igs,STAR:2017ckg,Becattini:2016gvu,Xia:2018tes}.
+This provides a unique opportunity to study the vacuum structure of quantum chromodynamics at hadron scales in a rotating background and the strong interaction matter.
+The spin-orbit coupling in QCD may lead to many interesting phenomena.
+Liang and Wang predicted the global spin polarization of final state hyperons~\cite{Liang:2004ph} and vector meson spin alignment~\cite{Liang:2004xn} in 2005, which was later confirmed by heavy-ion collision experiments~\cite{STAR:2017ckg,STAR:2022fan}.

 The QCD vacuum possesses certain nontrivial gluon configurations, such as instantons~\cite{tHooft:1976rip} or sphalerons~\cite{tHooft:1976rip,Manton:1983nd,Klinkhamer:1984di}, which result in a nontrivial topological structure characterized by an integer topological winding number $Q_{W}$.
-The quark-gluon plasma (QGP) that arises in heavy ion collisions~\cite{Kharzeev:2004ey} is a phase of extremely hot quantum chromodynamics (QCD) matter.
+The quark-gluon plasma (QGP) that arises in heavy-ion collisions~\cite{Kharzeev:2004ey} is a phase of extremely hot QCD matter.
 In this state, a significant number of topological gluon configurations, known as sphalerons, are expected to be produced.
 Therefore, the quark-gluon plasma is the best place to find direct experimental evidence for the existence of gauge field configurations with nonzero winding number.